ksysoev/ksysoev.github.io/content/posts/errgroup.md

 Go's `errgroup` package, part of the extended standard library (`golang.org/x/sync/errgroup`), provides an elegant solution to this challenge.
 It offers a simple yet powerful abstraction for running multiple goroutines concurrently while handling errors gracefully and maintaining excellent backward compatibility guarantees.
 This article explores how to leverage errgroup to build robust, concurrent service architectures with minimal complexity.

-## The Traditional Approach and Its Pitfalls
+## Implementing with wait groups and error channels

 Before diving into errgroup, let's examine what manual concurrent service management typically looks like: